Writing

 The sky is darkening.
 The crowd grows hushed, but the clicking of camera shutters rises to fill the void.
 We sound like a swarm of crickets.

 Two friends watch a solar eclipse as paranoia sets in.
-In Queensland Writers Centre Flash Fiction
+In Queensland Writers Centre Flash Fiction.

 Shortlisted in the Queensland Writers Centre Flash Fiction Competition in 2018.